-38. If any Union Office falls vacant, Union Council Governance Committee shall determine if and when a by-election should be called, except the Officer Trustees and elected Student Trustees, in which case the vacancy will be resolved in accordance with the Constitution & Bye-Laws.
-This timeline should be ratified by the Governance Committee the Union Council.
+38. If any Union Office falls vacant, Union Council shall determine if and when a by-election should be called, except the Officer Trustees and elected Student Trustees, in which case the vacancy will be resolved in accordance with the Constitution & Bye-Laws.
+This timeline should be ratified by the Governance Committee.